Koreatown, Queens: Languages

 Korean and English are both spoken prevalently in Koreatown.
-Retail signs employing the Hangul (한글) alphabet are ubiquitous.
+Retail signs employing the Hangul alphabet are ubiquitous.

 Economic and political clout

-As Long Island's Korean population has grown, Koreatown has concomitantly gained increasing economic and political clout.
+As the population has grown, Koreatown has concomitantly gained increasing economic and political clout.
 Upscale Korean-owned shopping centers continue to open along the Northern Boulevard corridor.
 In November 2012, Ron Kim was elected as the first Korean American to the New York State Legislature, representing the 40th district.

 Social services

 A significant array of social services toward assisting recent as well as established Korean immigrants, is readily available in Koreatown.